 8. In an Enclosed Trailer

-If you own an enclosed trailer, it can be a great place to store your ATV when not in use.
-You will likely need a trailer to tow your bike anyways, so investing in an enclosed model can be a win-win.
+If you have an enclosed trailer, it can be a great place to store your ATV when not in use.
+You will likely need a trailer to tow your bike anyway, so investing in an enclosed model can be a win-win.

-Ensure the trailer is properly locked in place, or it could also be a win-win for a potential thief.
+Ensure the trailer is securely locked in place, or it could also be a win-win for a potential thief.

 9. In a Shipping Container

-Shipping containers offer robust and affordable storage as long as you can accept the industrial look.
+Shipping containers offer robust and affordable storage, provided you can accept the industrial look.
 They include a locking door that is a sound barrier against ATV theft.

 Some like to cover their containers with wood or other materials to make them more aesthetically pleasing.

-Ensure the container is adequately ventilated; you may need to cut a few holes to add vents.
-Place the container on concrete blocks to get it leveled up from the moist ground.
+Ensure the container has proper ventilation; you might have to cut some holes to create vents.
+Also, set the container on concrete blocks to raise it above the damp ground and keep it level.

-Unless you choose the smallest containers, you’ll also have room to spare for a workbench and enough space to work on your bike while in storage.
+Unless you choose the smallest containers, you’ll also have room for a workbench and enough space to work on your bike while in storage.

-You can store an ATV standing up in a vertical position if you drain the carbs and turn off the gas to prevent fuel leaks.
+You can store an ATV standing up vertically if you drain the carbs and turn off the gas to prevent fuel leaks.

 Where Do You Store Your ATV in the Winter?